gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 But I still made one.
 And I made it using CMake scripts.
 I'm currently using it for a hobby project a small team and I are working on, and I'm likely keeping it and maintaining it for a little while.

 Why is that?
 And why on earth using CMake as a scripting language?
-Today I'll explain my needs at the time, the thought process behind it and show you the result.
+Today I'll explain my needs at the time, the thought process behind, my implementation choices it and show you the result.

 <!--more-->

 ## Preface

-I would like to say that I'm not an expert in build systems.
+I would like start by saying that I'm not an expert in build systems.
 I may have done some obvious errors or oversight.
 I just had a need that I solved using to tools I knew.

 Also, I needed simplicity both in setup and maintenance.
 I was working with a team that had very little experience with C++, and didn't know how to manage dependencies.
 We also had multiple platforms and different setup.